input-output-hk/atala-prism/prism-sdk/infra/docs-website/README.md

 - Build the docker image: `docker build -t prism-docs-website .`
 - Run the container: `docker run -p 8000:80 -it prism-docs-website`
 - Go to [localhost:8000](http://localhost:8000) to find the website.

+## Misc
+For now, the docs are protected by http basic authentication, `demo:iohk4ever`, if you ever need to update this password:
+- Run `htpasswd -n demo` to define the new password (install `apache2-utils` if the command wasn't found).
+- Paste the output line to [htpasswd](nginx/htpasswd).